Divangus/Particles_Library/README.md

 - Navigate to C/C++ -> General, and add the directory of the include folder and include/ThirdParty to Additional Include Directories.

 - Go to Linker -> General and add the path where the ParticleLib.Lib file is located to Additional Library Directories, depending on your version of Visual Studio and your Runtime Library (MT/MTd or MD/MDd).
+   - To know what Runtime Library are you using in your program go to C/C++ -> Code Generation.

 - Go to Linker -> Input and add "ParticleLib.lib" (without the quotes) to Additional Dependencies.